 VESICULAR BREATH SOUNDS/ NORMAL BREATH SOUNDS

 If hypoventilating consider opioid or benzodiazepine toxicity.
 For opiates, look for pinpoint pupils.
-Review the drug chart.
+Also, review the drug chart.

-Your blood gas, ongoing assessment of the cardiovascular system, and the context of the patient will assist with this, and you may consider further investigations such as a d-dimer.
-Remember that a d-dimer can be raised in any pro-inflammatory state & thus it is only helpful to rule out PE.
-If suspected, following discussion with seniors & reviewing any contraindications, immediately start treatment with treatment dose low molecular weight heparin.
+Your blood gas, ongoing assessment of the cardiovascular system, and the context of the patient will assist you with this, and you may consider further investigations such as a d-dimer.
+Remember that a d-dimer can be raised in any pro-inflammatory state and thus it is only helpful to rule out a PE.
+If suspected, following discussion with seniors and reviewing any contraindications, immediately start treatment with a treatment dose of low molecular weight heparin.
 Specialist treatment such as thrombolysis may be required if the patient is hypotensive or has chest pain, but by then you will have called the medical emergency team.

 IF YOU AREN’T SURE

 This means you need to escalate.
-Particularly if the patient is very unwell: requiring high flow oxygen or look unwell.
-The most common ward dilemma is “does the patient have crackles due to infection with sepsis or are they overloaded and they need diuretics”.
+Particularly if the patient is very unwell: requiring high flow oxygen or looks unwell.
+The most common ward dilemma is “does the patient have crackles due to infection with sepsis or are they overloaded and need diuretics”.
 Clinical experience can make these decisions easier to distinguish, however at times even seniors have to opt for a closely monitored therapeutic trial.
-Discuss this with them as they may trial a low volume 250ml bolus of crystalloid or 40mg IV furosemide with GTN spray trial (GTN has a very short half-life).
-The more unwell the patient, the higher the stakes & so you really want support.
+Discuss this with them as they may trial a low volume 250ml bolus of crystalloid or 40mg IV furosemide with GTN spray (GTN has a very short half-life).
+The more unwell the patient, the higher the stakes and so you will really want support.

-- Initially give high flow oxygen to all patients including CO2 retainers if they are significantly hypoxic.
-However, prolonged saturations of >98% are toxic & so never leave patients on this and wean to their targets as soon as possible: 88-92% or 94-98%
+- Initially, give high flow oxygen to all patients including CO2 retainers if they are significantly hypoxic.
+However, prolonged saturations of >98% are toxic and so never leave patients on this and wean to their targets as soon as possible: 88-92% or 94-98%.

-- If you need to give controlled oxygen, go for venturi
+- If you need to give controlled oxygen, go for a venturi mask.

 Non-respiratory causes can increase the respiratory rate, but they should have a normal pO2.
-This includes anaemia, metabolic acidosis & pain.
-Anxiety & overdose of drugs can also do this.
+This includes anaemia, metabolic acidosis and pain.
+Anxiety and overdose of drugs can also do this.
 Anxiety however should always be a diagnosis of exclusion!

 Written by Dr Yvonne Mitchell (SpR)